 Further more, Figure 4 shows the roughness Ra for the surface by CW and MOPA pulsed fiber lasers.
 The hurt brought by MOPA fiber laser cleaning is very small, and the roughness value is close or even lower than the original surface (laser cleaned some dust on original surface too).
 While cleaned by CW lasers, the roughness value will be 1.5 times more than original surface.

 Besides, another advantage brought by the MOPA fiber laser is high cleaning efficiency.
 When cleaning the dust on the Aluminium alloy, the cleaning efficiency of MOPA pulse fiber laser is 2.77 m²/h, which is 7.7 times of cleaning efficiency by CW fiber laser (0.36 m²/h).
 When cleaning the dust on the carbon steel, the cleaning efficiency of MOPA pulse fiber laser is 1.06 m²/h, which is 3.5 times of cleaning efficiency by CW fiber laser (0.3 m²/h)

-In conclusion, the dust could be remove both by MOPA pulsed fiber laser and CW fiber laser.
+The dust could be remove both by MOPA pulsed fiber laser and CW fiber laser.
 Under same average output power, the cleaning efficiency of MOPA pulsed fiber laser is far more quicker than the efficiency of CW fiber lasers.
 In the meantime, precise heat control between cleaning and melting promise the good cleaning performance, without hurting the substrate.

 However, the cost for CW fiber laser is lower, which compensates the disadvantage of the cleaning efficiency by increasing the average output power.
 But it will bring in worse heat effect, which will hurt the substrate.